Orlando Personal Injury Attorneys

 We will help you create an accurate estimate of your future costs so you aren’t shortchanged.
 While your future medical costs may be hard to calculate, we’ve helped many clients just like you determine what they’ll need to continue living their life as best they can.

 We will also work with the insurance company to get you a fair settlement offer.
 But we’ll never settle unless it’s right for you.
 While it’s true most personal injury cases settle out of court, if your case needs to go to trial, we are fully prepared and experienced to guide you through that process.

 Damages You Can Recover

-When you’re injured through no fault of your own, it can be extremely frustrating.
+When you suffer injuries through no fault of your own, it can be extremely frustrating.
 Your sole focus should be on your recovery and not worrying about how your bills get paid.
 That’s where an experienced personal injury lawyer in Orlando can step in to help you.
-We are an aggressive firm who will work tirelessly to help you recover compensation for your injuries.
+We are an aggressive firm that will work tirelessly to help you recover compensation for your injuries.

 We’ll fight to get you compensation for:

 You might recover compensation for pain, severe discomfort, and for the psychological issues you sustained during and after the accident.
 Physical pain and suffering is literally physical pains and aches.
 Significant psychological and emotional pain can include lack of energy, depression, anger, loss of appetite, anxiety, mood swings, sleep disturbances, and/or sexual dysfunction.
 More severe psychological pain can include PTSD or post-traumatic stress disorder.

 As with physical pain and suffering, psychological and emotional pain may include the pain you’ll likely experience in the future and not just the mental problems you’re currently battling.
 Significant damage awards for pain and suffering will require evidence from psychiatrists and psychologists.